 These may seem like minor points, but such inaccuracies reflect sloppy, unclear thinking, and by implication place the underlying thesis in doubt.
 Much of the Alarmist narrative is based on similarly shaky logic.

 When he claims that the rate of increase in atmospheric CO2 is unprecedented and dangerous, Javier is echoing a talking point that Bill Nye, March for Science spokesman and mascot, is fond of repeating.
 Yet there is no evidence whatsoever to back up this claim, which frankly doesn’t pass the common-sense test.
-There are a number of natural processes that can rapidly dump enormous amounts of CO2 into the atmosphere, and in over two billion years of Phanerozoic history, there have been a time or two thousand when this has, in fact, happened.
+There are a number of natural processes that can rapidly dump enormous amounts of CO2 into the atmosphere, and in four point something billion years of Earth history, there have been many times when this has, in fact, happened.
 Yet the planet survived every single time.

 A thirty percent change in the concentration of a minor trace gas over the span of a century isn’t exactly shocking the system.
 It is a slower rate of change than occurs every single year in the transition from summer to winter, as twenty-plus million square miles of vegetation blossom and then die back across North America and Eurasia.
 Alarmists like Bill Nye push the rate-of-change argument because it sounds scary and vaguely plausible, and can’t be totally refuted because it’s a hypothetical future concern.